How to Make Money as a Stay-at-Home Mom

 Tutoring doesn’t require in-state teaching certification, but the majority of companies hiring ask for a bachelor’s degree and some sort of demonstration of expertise in a subject through an exam or other type of assessment.
 Many tutoring companies offer convenient online training modules.
 If you already have some experience either in teaching or tutoring, that’s an excellent start and experience you want to emphasize.

-The median hourly wage for a tutor is $17.72 an hour.
+The median hourly wage for a tutor is $23.23.
 Do a quick online search of tutoring wages in your area to manage your expectations and set your price.

-Tutors in math (all grades, as well as the math used on the SAT and ACT) are always in high demand, along with physical science subjects (physics, chemistry, earth science) and English (critical reading and reading comprehension for test taking), writing (essays) and ESL (grammar, test preparation and English for Specific Purposes, e.g. specific occupations).
+Tutors in math (all grades, as well as the math used on the SAT and ACT) are always in high demand, as well as in physical science subjects (physics, chemistry, earth science) and English (critical reading and reading comprehension for test taking), writing (essays) and ESL (grammar, test preparation and English for Specific Purposes, e.g. specific occupations).

 You can create a profile for virtual tutoring companies, which will allow you, in most cases, to be contacted by clients, or you can “bid” on clients looking for tutors.
 Check out the tutoring companies and marketplaces, including Wyzant, Tutor, Revolution Prep and Course Hero, to get started.

 We’ve all gotten calls from telemarketers, possibly trying to sell a bundled internet and cable package or alternative electricity and gas.
-Telemarketers often get the phone hung up on them.
+Telemarketers often get phone hangups.
 But the upside of telemarketing is that it’s an excellent work-from-home option and the hours come in shifts that may work for your life demands as a mother.
 Also, you don’t need a bachelor’s degree or a lot of training, so the entry barrier is relatively low.

 What you do likely need for this job, which requires making multiple calls to sell products, conducts surveys and solicit donations, is to be articulate, friendly and thick-skinned.
 If you have any sort of sales experience, that can work for you.